 Updates the system of this calculator with the supplied system modification (containing new phase parameters and system functions).

-Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as $a \star .tdb$ -file.
+Note: This is only possible if the system has been read from unencrypted (i.e. user) databases loaded as a .tdb-file.

-Parameters system_modifications - The system modification to be performed class tc_python.scheil.ScheilCalculationResult(result)
+class tc_python.scheil.ScheilCalculationResult(result)